Non-vanishing of central $L$-values of the Gross family of elliptic curve: Preliminaries

-We now choose a prime of $T$ lying above $2$, which is well suited for our purpose.
-Note that the index of $\mst$ in the maximal order of $T$ is prime to 2 (see Section 13 of \cite{Gross78}).
-As $q\equiv 7\mod 8$, the prime $2$ splits in $K$ into two distinct primes, which we will denote by $\fp$ and $\fp^*$.
-The following lemma (see \cite{BG} or Lemma 2.1 in \cite{CL}) gives the existence of a degree one prime $\fP$ of $T$ above $\fp$, which is the special prime mentioned in the introduction and which will play a fundamental role throughout this paper.
+We now choose a prime of~$T$ lying above~$2$, which is well suited for our purpose.
+From Section~13 of \cite{Gross78} (or \cite{BG}), the index of~$\mst$ in the maximal order of~$T$ is prime to 2.
+As $q\equiv 7\mod 8$, the prime~$2$ splits in~$K$ into two distinct primes, which we will denote by~$\fp$ and $\fp^*$.
+The following lemma, whose detailed proof can be found in~\cite{BG} or Lemma 2.1 in \cite{CL}, gives the existence of a degree one prime~$\fP$ of~$T$ above~$\fp$.
+The reason for the existence of such a prime comes from considering the action of~$\mst$ on $B(K)=A(H)$ and using a fundamental theorem of Coates and Wiles (see the proof in Lemma~\ref{lem3-1}).
+We remark this is the special prime mentioned in the introduction, which will play a fundamental role throughout this paper.